djalbat/necessary/README.md

 setLogDirectoryPath('./log');

 log('...') // Results in '28-01-2018 15:44:47.363 bin/main.js(35) ...\n' line being appended to
-           // the './log/example.log' file as well as the message being printed to the console.
+           // the './log/example.log' file as well as the message being logged.
 ```

 Also, a standard set of functions, namely `fatal()`, `error()`, `warning()`, `info()`, `debug()` and `trace()`, are available and these are filtered in the usual way, assuming the log level has been set: